Keepers & Decentralised Orderbook

 - following First-Come-First-Serve execution ordering

 While a robust Keepers network improves throughput/usability, the protocol's core functionality is not crunched upon it.
-Exisiting trading bots (JIT makers and resting order takers) implicitly fulfill the role of Keepers.
+Existing trading bots (JIT makers and resting order takers) implicitly fulfill the role of Keepers.

 Keeper Bots listen, store, sort and fill valid limit orders.
 Keepers do this by compiling all valid open orders found on-chain and organising them into an off-chain orderbook.
 These orders are sorted by price, age, and if two orders have the same age, they’re then sorted by position size.